severdia/shakespeare-obsidian/scripts_source/markdown/Measure for Measure/Act 4, Scene 2.md

 ==17==Sir, I will serve him; for I do find your hangman is a more penitent trade than your bawd: he doth oft’ner ask forgiveness.

 **PROV.**
-==18==You, sirrah, provide your block and your axe tomorrow, four a’ clock.
+==18==You, sirrah, provide your block and your axe tomorrow, four o’clock.

 **ABHOR.**
 ==19==Come on, bawd, I will instruct thee in my trade; follow.